CANE/Coalition National Green Health Care Collaborative

-The Canadian Nurses for Health & the Environment (CNHE) and the Canadian Coalition for Green Health Care (the Coalition) recognize the mutual benefits to entering into a collaborative agreement to further the adoption of sustainable health care practices within the Canadian health services sector.
+The Canadian Association of Nurses for the Environment (CANE) and the Canadian Coalition for Green Health Care (the Coalition) recognize the mutual benefits to entering into a collaborative agreement to further the adoption of sustainable health care practices within the Canadian health services sector.

 The Canadian Coalition for Green Health Care traces its roots back to October 21, 2000 when 27 representatives from some of Canada's largest health care associations and environmental groups had an environmental educational day in Ottawa that was organized by the Canadian Association of Physicians for the Environment